randomPoison/mahjong/README.md

 dotnet run
 ```

 > NOTE: This project is also configured to be work with Visual Studio Code.
-If you open the `DotNetGameServer` folder in VS Code, you can can run the ".NET Core Launch" debug task to launch the game and attached the debugger.
+If you open the `DotNetGameServer` folder in VS Code, you can can use the `Debug > Start Debugging` menu item to run the server and attach the debugger.
+You'll need the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) installed.

 To run the client, open the `DotNetGameClient` project in Unity 2019.2, open the WebsocketTest scene, and hit play in the editor.